What was the Amritsar Massacre?

 They did this by declaring a curfew and banning public meetings.
 When these measures failed to stop the protests, they dispatched troops to disperse the crowds.

-Second, the British were facing increasing unrest from their colonies around the world.
+The British had already been facing increasing unrest from their colonies around the world.
 This made them nervous about potential uprisings in India.

 The Lieutenant-Governor of Punjab, Michael O'Dwyer, felt that the British were the true rulers of India.